biopython/biopython.github.io/wiki/The_Biopython_Structural_Bioinformatics_FAQ.md

 #### I'd like to have some more low level access to an mmCIF file...

 You got it.
-You can create a python dictionary that maps all mmCIF tags in an mmCIF file to their values.
+You can create a Python dictionary that maps all mmCIF tags in an mmCIF file to their values.
 If there are multiple values (like in the case of tag `_atom_site.Cartn_y`, which holds the *y* coordinates of all atoms), the tag is mapped to a list of values.
 The dictionary is